Angela Glover Blackwell: Career

+In April 2020, Blackwell was appointed to the California Task Force on Business and Jobs Recovery.
+In 2023, she was discussed in news media as one of several people who might be selected by California Governor Gavin Newsom to serve for the remainder of the term of U.S. Senator Dianne Feinstein.

 Commentary

 Blackwell has regularly appeared as a guest on Moyers & Company as a social justice expert, including in 1995, to discuss rebuilding communities, in 2004, to discuss economic and social equity, in 2012, to discuss her optimism, and in 2014, to discuss systemic racism.
 Blackwell has also regularly appeared on C-SPAN networks, beginning in 1994.
 Blackwell also appeared on NPR in 2007 to discuss a study from the Pew Charitable Trusts on economic mobility, and on PBS NewsHour in 2014 to discuss progress made after fifty years of the war on poverty.

 In 2009 and 2010, Blackwell wrote commentary about national health policy for The Washington Post.
 In 2017, Blackwell wrote "The Curb-Cut Effect" in Stanford Social Innovation Review, about how laws and programs designed for vulnerable groups often benefit everyone, followed by "Civil Society and Authentic Engagement in a Diverse Nation" in 2018.
-Blackwell further expounded on "the curb-cut effect" in a 2017 opinion article in The New York Times.
+Blackwell further expounded on the curb-cut effect in a 2017 opinion article in The New York Times titled "Infrastructure Is Not Just Roads and Bridges."

 As founder in residence at PolicyLink, Blackwell has continued to provide expert commentary on economic and social justice issues, including as the keynote speaker at the 2020 "Racism and the Economy" conference series hosted by the presidents of the Atlanta, Boston, and Minneapolis Federal Reserve Banks.
 In 2020, Blackwell co-authored opinion articles in The New York Times, The Los Angeles Times, and The Mercury News.